gongt108/poke-trainer/README.md

 ## Unsolved Problems

-- Using the keydown event to select menu options
+[x] Using the keydown event to select menu options
+[] Display slash effect in Chrome

 ## Future Enhancement